Borage family (Boraginaceae)

 Cultivation: The preference is partial sun to medium shade, mesic conditions, and a fertile loamy soil.
 However, this plant tolerates different kinds of soil and moisture conditions and it is quite adaptable.

-Range & Habitat: Stickseed is common in central and northern Illinois, and locally common to absent in southern Illinois (see Distribution Map).
-Habitats include mesic to slightly dry deciduous woodlands, woodland borders, thickets, and shady fencerows.
-This plant prefers disturbed wooded areas and is rather weedy.
-It sometimes occurs in wooded areas where there has been a recent fire, as well as degraded wooded areas that are subjected to occasional grazing by cattle.
+Range & Habitat: The native Stickseed is common in central and northern Illinois, and locally common to absent in the southern section of the state (see Distribution Map).
+Habitats include moist to slightly dry deciduous woodlands, woodland borders, powerline clearances in wooded areas, thickets, and shady fence rows.
+Stickseed prefers disturbed wooded areas and it is rather weedy.
+This plant sometimes occurs in wooded areas where there has been a recent fire, as well as degraded wooded areas that are subjected to occasional grazing by cattle.

-Faunal Associations: The nectar of the flowers attracts Halictid bees and flower flies, particularly Syritta pipiens.
+Faunal Associations: The nectar of the flowers attracts Halictid bees (Halictus spp., Lasioglossum spp.) and Syrphid flies, particularly Syritta pipiens.
+A flea beetle, Longitarsus melanurus, feeds on the leaves of Stickseed and other members of the Borage family.
 The bitter foliage is avoided by deer and other mammalian herbivores.
 When there is an overpopulation of deer in wooded areas, Stickseed often becomes more common.
 The bur-covered fruits can cling to the fur of mammals and clothing of humans; by this means, they are introduced into new areas.

 Photographic Location: Edge of a wooded area at Busey Woods in Urbana, Illinois.

 Comments: This is another woodland wildflower with small white flowers that blooms during the summer in shaded areas.
-The most distinctive characteristic of Stickseed are the prickly fruits that hang downward from its slender racemes.
-Another species in the Borage family, Lappula squarrosa (European Stickseed), has similar racemes of prickly fruits.
+The most distinctive characteristic of Stickseed (Hackelia virginiana) are the prickly fruits that hang downward from its slender racemes.
+Another species in the Borage family, European Stickseed (Lappula squarrosa), has similar racemes of prickly fruits.
 However, the prickles of its fruits are arranged in columns with spaces in-between.
-The fruits of Stickseed are densely covered with prickles throughout.
+In contrast, the fruits of Stickseed are densely covered with prickles throughout.
 European Stickseed is shorter than Stickseed and its leaves are more slender.
 This introduced species prefers sunny areas, while the native Stickseed prefers wooded areas with some shade.
 An older scientific name for Stickseed is Lappula virginiana.